 All models used in this report (SIMID, UGent and UNamur) are compartmental models and capture the dynamics of the epidemic by dividing the population into different compartments.
 By default, it contains susceptible (S), infectious (I) and removed (R) compartments, which is called an SIR model (Kermack and McKendrick 1927).
-The models used here differ in the way the compartments are further subdivided to capture the details of COVID-19 disease dynamics, making each model subject to different assumptions (Table 2).
+The models used here differ in the way the compartments are further subdivided to capture the details of COVID-19 disease dynamics, making each model subject to different assumptions (Table 1).
 The models are based on disease mechanics, hence called mechanistic models, and are well-fit to study long-term scenarios.
 Since the spread of SARS-CoV-2 is mainly driven by social contact behaviour, data on social contact behaviour at different locations, e.g., home, school, workplace, public transport and during leisure activities are used to translate government policies into tangible scenarios (Willem et al. 2012; Willem et al., 2020b).

-For this report (version 7.0) in which the effect of the 501Y.V1 variant is explored, the ULB and VUB models have not been included.
 More details on the specific properties, assumptions and limitations of each model can be found in the Supplementary materials.